YusufBolden/eventify-frontend/README.md

 # 🎓 Eventify – A Modern Collaborative Event Planner

 Eventify is a modern, full-stack event planning app designed for individuals and teams who want to streamline the way they plan, organize, and collaborate on events.
-From weddings and birthdays to conferences and offsites, Eventify lets users create events, send guest invites, manage RSVPs, assign planning tasks, and coordinate logistics with co-hosts — all in one place.
+From weddings and birthdays to conferences and offsites, Eventify lets users create events, send guest invites, manage RSVPs, assign planning tasks, and coordinate logistics with co-hosts, all in one place.

 Built using a mobile-first and accessibility-first approach, Eventify ensures that all users, regardless of device or ability, can plan and participate in events with ease.